Emmy Award–Winning Business Journalist to Speak at Ithaca College

 - David Cay Johnston, Pulitzer Prize–winning reporter and author of “The Fine Print: How Big Companies Use ‘Plain English’ to Rob You Blind”

 - Alka Bramhandkar, professor of finance and international business in the Ithaca College School of Business

 - Alexa O’Brien, journalist, digital media strategist and cofounder of Occupy Wall Street

 - Calvin Chestnut, Ithaca College student and Google Glass app developer

 For more information, contact Melissa Gattine, marketing communications manager in the Park School, at (607) 274-1023 or firstname.lastname@example.org.

-Originally published in Media Relations: Emmy Award–Winning Business Journalist to Speak at Ithaca College.
+Originally published in IC News: Emmy Award–Winning Business Journalist to Speak at Ithaca College.